opensearch-project/documentation-website/_opensearch/point-in-time.md

 For `all` type API operations, such as list all and delete all, the user needs the all indices (*) permission.
 For API operations such as search, create PIT, or delete list the user only needs individual index permissions.

 The PIT IDs always contain the underlying (resolved) indexes when saved.
-Thus, for aliases and data streams the behavior is as follows.
+The following sections describe the required permissions for aliases and data streams.

-### Alias behavior
+### Alias permissions

 For aliases, users must have either index **or** alias permissions for any PIT operation.

-### Data stream behavior
+### Data stream permissions

 For data streams, users must have both the data stream **and** the data stream's backing index permissions for any PIT operation.
 For example, the user must have permissions for the `data-stream-11` data stream and for its backing index `.ds-my-data-stream11-000001`.